 Remove Choke & Throttle Cables From Carburetor

 The Bing carburetor on the 1983 RS uses a return spring for the choke since the choke lever is attached to the handlebar and uses a flexible braided steel cable.
-The earlier style choke used solid wire with a lever on the left half of the clam shell cover of the air cleaner.
+The earlier style choke used solid wire with a lever on the left half of the clam shell cover of the air box.

-I remove the return spring so I can easily rotate the choke lever to remove the cable ferrule from the slot in the arm.
+I remove the return spring so I can easily rotate the choke lever to remove the cable ferrule from the slot in the choke arm.
 Then I reattach the return spring.

-Then I loosen the lock nut and unscrew the choke cable adjuster from the top of the carburetor.
+I loosen the lock nut and unscrew the choke cable adjuster from the top of the carburetor.

 The procedure is similar to remove the throttle cable.